lithomas1/hatchet/docs/user_guide.rst

 the query is used to filter and squash the the graph shown on the right, the returned GraphFrame contains the nodes shown in the table on the right.

-..
-    TODO
-    This bar is added to try to force the sample-graph.png and query-dataframe.png images to be placed one above the other.
-    If anyone can find a better way to do this, please change it.

 Filter is one of the operations that leads to the graph object and DataFrame object becoming inconsistent.
 After a filter operation, there are nodes in the